Mortgage Basics #Home Buying #Real Estate

 Table of contents

 The word home has a distinct meaning for everyone.
 Canada is home to a diverse range of property types that have catered to the unique needs of individuals and families for decades.
-From detached houses to downtown condos, here are the most popular types of housing from Ontario to British Columbia and everywhere in-between.
+From detached houses to downtown condos, the most popular types of housing are from Ontario to British Columbia and everywhere in between.

 Key Takeaways